dappnode/validator-monitoring/README.md

 To access the `GET /signatures` endpoint, the JWT must meet the following criteria:

 - **Key ID** (`kid`): The JWT must include a kid claim in the header.
-It will be used to identify which public key to use to verify the signature.
+The kid must be whitelisted in the monitoring system, and will be used to identify the pubkey used to verify the JWT signature.

 As a nice to have, the JWT can also include the following claims as part of the payload: